mnavarretem/mnavarretem.github.io/_posts/2020-05-03-Oscillatory_mechanisms_memory_sws.md

 > Navarrete M, Valderrama M., Lewis PA (2020).
 The role of slow-wave sleep rhythms in the cortical-hippocampal loop for memory consolidation.
 Curr Opin Behav Sci, 102 – 110. https://doi.org/10.1016/j.cobeha.2020.02.006

-*Please contact me if you’d like full-text copies of a paywalled article.*
+**Note:** Please contact me if you’d like full-text copies of a paywalled article.